GoPlausible/.github/profile/README.md

 ** Both will be public soon, WIP! **

+## AlgoPoaP features:

 **AlgoPoaP** features that are not available on ETH PoaP (it actually only supports time currently!):

-- Geo constraint option (location + buffer area radius)
+- Geo constraint option (location + buffer area radius).

-- Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees)
+- Authorization Signature constraint option (Author must sign the release before PoaP issuance for claimed Attendees).

 - QRCode constraint option (Attendee must scan and then call the AlgoPoaP Item ASC with it in order to claim).

-- NFT based or NFT-less (Using transaction note only)
+- NFT based or NFT-less (Using transaction note only).

 Note: AlgoPoaP does not use a single token for issuing PoaPs , instead it uses a per AlgoPoaP item NFT generation (if selected by Author) approach.